TeachBooks/Manual/book/intro/template.md

 ```

-Now that you've been introduced to the basic of a TeachBook, let's start making one!
+Now that you've been introduced to the basics of a Jupyter Book, let's start making one!
 To make it very ease, we make use of GitHub to store your files online and host your website.

 ## Create a GitHub account
 To get started, you need a GitHub account (not counted within the 10 clicks 🤭): https://github.com/signup